Hammersamatom/BanHammer/README.md

-# BanHammer v0.2 - A mass-banning tool for Twitch - Now bans at Twitch's speed limit!
+# BanHammer v0.2 - Now bans at Twitch's speed limit!
 ## SPECIAL NOTE

 * Windows Defender and other Anti-Virus software ***WILL*** mark ```BanHammer.exe``` as a virus